awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 }
 ```

-The result of the Lambda function is:
+The result of the Lambda function is the following\.

 ```
 "Hello, AWS Step Functions!"